Written By Alli Schleisman, Content & Media Coordinator - April 21 2017

-“We just want to keep perfecting what we’re doing, ensuring that we’re giving artists that are emerging a place to shine and to showcase their work.”
+“We just want to keep perfecting what we’re doing, ensuring that we’re giving artists a place to shine and to showcase their work.”

 Nikki Hartel, Sponsorship and Events Director